libertyernie/CrosspostSharp/README.md

 --------------------

-WeasylSync is a Windows desktop application that loads individual submissions from DeviantArt and lets you post them to your Tumblr and Inkbunny accounts, maintaining the title, description, and tags.
+CrosspostSharp is a Windows desktop application that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.

 Only visual submissions (artwork) are supported at this time.